Overcoming bias in AI

 Using AI as part of our solutions brings huge benefits to our customers, but we must ensure the information we provide is accurate and untainted by bias — find out how we do it!

-- Biased data sets
+- Biased data sets and questions of AI fairness and AI ethics

-- Flawed algorithms
+- Flawed algorithms or algorithmic bias

-- A lack of human supervision
+- A lack of human supervision leading to potentially discriminatory outcomes

 What is bias in the context of generative AI?

-Generative AI involves advanced artificial intelligence algorithms capable of producing human-like text by leveraging vast amounts of training data and deep learning techniques.
-It excels in tasks such as content creation, question answering, and language translation.
-However, its “understanding” is derived from statistical patterns rather than genuine comprehension.
-Although large language models (LLMs) present a valuable potential for the evolution of computing and its numerous applications to aid humans in a diversity of fields, concerns have been raised from multiple angles, including the opacity of the system’s operations, its environmental impact, and its biased tendencies.
+Although large language models (LLMs) present a valuable potential for the evolution of computing and its numerous applications to aid humans in a diversity of fields, concerns over the use of this AI technology have been raised from multiple angles, including the opacity of the system’s operations, its environmental impact, and its potential for algorithmic bias.
 Given the vast number of parameters and size of the training datasets used, these models are increasingly more challenging to curate.

-Bias is a concept often used in machine learning to identify unfairness in model outputs, but specifically unfairness related to social groups and socially driven forms of discrimination.
 In the context of LLMs and generative AI, this means the replication of these forms of reasoning within the output of a language model.
 Social biases are examined on the basis of formulated prompts, which replicate hegemonic social understandings.

-At Enhesa, not only do we have an in-house team of AI engineers, but they also work together with our regulatory experts to ensure there’s always a human in the loop — both in algorithm development and reviewing the outcome of them.
 For many of our projects, we prefer and tend to use our own internal content as data.
-This way we can assure that the machine is learning only from data that’s been carefully curated by our legal experts and — in the case of machine translation — trained translators.
+This way, we can assure that the machine is learning only from data that’s been carefully curated by our legal experts and — in the case of machine translation — trained translators.
 This synergy guarantees that human oversight is in place, allowing us to consistently deliver the unparalleled accuracy and precision our clients have come to depend on.

-In addition to that, and as we work with many different languages, we also consider language differences that can cause bias, such as in gendered languages like Spanish, and we pay special attention to this during the training stage.
+In addition to that, and as we work with many different languages, we also consider language differences that can cause unconscious bias, such as in gendered languages like Spanish, and we pay special attention to this during the training stage.
 We’re also aware of different language varieties within a language and develop specific models for them to get the correct results — like the nuanced differences between Portuguese and Brazilian Portuguese.

 Robust policies for AI ethics and generative AI use